siberianfox/tinygwiki/TinyG-Alarms.md

 TinyG distinguishes between hard and soft alarms.

 A hard alarm is unrecoverable and sends the machine into a shutdown state.
-Hard alarms are caused by hitting a limit switch or by an unrecoverable internal error.
+Hard alarms are caused by hitting a limit switch or by an internal error indicating the firmware may have lost its mind (e.g. assertion failures or conditional branches that should never happen).
 In this case the system is considered unrecoverable and the current job is presumed lost.
 All position information is lost and the machine must be recovered from reset.

 A soft alarm preserves machine state and may be recoverable by the host.